cloudbrasil/api-systemmanager/doc/api.md

 <a name="Register"></a>

 ## Register
-Class for user registration in a organization
+Class for user registration in a user

 **Kind**: global class